John H. Stracey

 John Henry Stracey MBE (born 22 September 1950) is a British former professional boxer who competed from 1969 to 1978.
 He is a former welterweight world champion, having held the WBC and lineal welterweight titles between 1975 and 1976.
-At regional level, he held the British and European welterweight titles between 1973 and 1975, and is ranked by BoxRec as the 8th best British welterweight of all time.
+At regional level, he held the British and European welterweight titles between 1973 and 1975, and is ranked by BoxRec as the eighth best British welterweight of all time.

 Amateur career

 Stracey competed for Great Britain as a lightweight at the 1968 Summer Olympics.
 He was defeated in the Round of 16 by eventual gold medallist Ronnie Harris.
 Stracey won the 1969 ABA light-welterweight championship.

 Professional career

 Early career

 Stracey began his professional career on 17 September 1969, knocking out Santos Martins in two rounds.
 Stracey won his first twelve fights, eleven by knockout, but against obscure opposition.
 Fight number thirteen was against Teddy Cooper, on 19 January 1971.
 Cooper was not a big name in boxing either, but this fight ended in controversy when Stracey won by a fifth round disqualification.
 On 5 October 1971 Stracey drew (tied) in ten rounds against Frankie Lewis.

 Stracey produced five more wins before being matched with Marshall Butler, on 25 May 1972, at the Royal Albert Hall, suffering his first defeat after being outpointed by Butler over eight rounds.
 He then put a string of four more wins together, before facing Bobby Arthur for the British welterweight title, on 31 October, at the Royal Albert Hall.
 He lost the fight with another controversial ending: This time, Stracey found himself disqualified in round seven.
 Stracey then won five more bouts in a row.
-In February 1973, Stracey traveled to the United States, were he fought Danny McAloon on the undercard of the first Ali vs. Bugner fight, at the Las Vegas Convention Center, on 14 February.
+In February 1973, Stracey traveled to the United States, where he fought Danny McAloon on the undercard of the first Ali vs. Bugner fight, at the Las Vegas Convention Center, on 14 February.
 Stracey won the bout via unanimous decision.
 He then met Bobby Arthur in a rematch on 5 June, this time winning the British title with a fourth-round knockout.